ajthor/symbolic-controls-toolbox/python/README.md

 ## For Developers

 Use the Python/C API interface for specialized functions that are performance-oriented.

+- `py_wrapper.hpp`
+- `py_wrapper.cc`

-Otherwise, use the Cython interface to create the C++ class interface functions.
+Otherwise, use the Cython interface for C++ class member functions.

+- `py_wrapper.pyx`